respondcreate/django-versatileimagefield/README.md

 #### Via The Admin ####

 It's pretty hard to accurately set a particular image's PPOI when working in the Python shell so `django-versatileimagefield` ships with an admin-ready formfield.
-Simply add an image, click 'Save and continue editing', and then click where you'd like the PPOI to be.
+Simply add an image, click 'Save and continue editing',  click where you'd like the PPOI to be and then save your model instance again.
 A helpful translucent red square will indicate where the PPOI value is currently set to on the image:

 ![django-versatileimagefield PPOI admin widget example](versatileimagefield/static/versatileimagefield/images/ppoi-admin-example.png)